microsoft/Trieste/samples/verona/readme.md

 Subtyping
 - `assume` when starting a typetrait check?
-- make invariant typeargs work
-- use fresh typevar in `lookup` for no typearg? or use the typeparam itself?
-- add typeparam to fresh typevar binding for unspecified parent types?
-  - do this in lookup
 - track `typevar <: x` as upper bounds, `x <: typevar` as lower bounds?
 - typealg: `!`, `A ?
 B : C`

-Possible approach
-- pass to make all typenames absolute paths from the root
-  - class/trait/alias/param can be in classbody(class/trait)/block(function)
-- lookup mode that's a typename from an arbitrary root
-- typealias expansion and DNF for non-typeargs in advance
-  - on demand for typeargs only when checking subtypes
-- if two types are syntactically equal, they're also subtypes
-  - this short circuits infinite recursion

 Type Descriptor
 - sizeof: encode it as a function?